 6.1.
 Use of the Platform is free for all Users (we just take a small percentage of the fees for any Services booked through it).

 6.2.
-We use Stripe to manage our secure payment process.
-By booking a Service through the Platform, you authorise us to share your information with Stripe and you agree to comply with Stripe’s terms and conditions from time to time.
+We use Modulr to manage our secure payment process.
+By booking a Service through the Platform, you authorise us to share your information with Modulr and you agree to comply with Modulr’s terms and conditions from time to time.
 You also agree to provide complete and accurate payment information and you warrant that the details you are providing are not fraudulent.

 7.2.
 By becoming a Sponsor, you agree to provide your Sponsored Providers with the necessary training, supervision and support to carry out the Services to industry standard using best industry practices.
 You accept full responsibility for the Services of your Sponsored Providers.

 8.1.
 You agree that you will not use the Platform in any way that is unlawful or fraudulent, or has any unlawful or fraudulent purpose or effect.
 This includes submitting, posting, sharing or communicating any false, misleading or deceptive information of any kind, impersonating another person or entity or misrepresenting your affiliation with another person or entity.

 9.1.
 You must not misuse our Platform by knowingly introducing viruses, trojans, worms, logic bombs or other material which is malicious or technologically harmful.
 You must not attempt to gain unauthorised access to our Platform, the server on which our Platform is stored or any server, computer or database connected to our Platform.

 9.2.
 We do not guarantee that our Platform will be secure or free from bugs or viruses.
 You are responsible for configuring your information technology, computer programmes and platforms in order to access our Platform.
 You should use your own virus protection software.